provenance-io/provwasm/docs/tutorial/02-intro.md

 CosmWasm provides the ability to create web assembly smart contracts - computations that take place on a public blockchain - for the Cosmos SDK using the Rust programming language.
-Smart contracts are the backend code for decentralized applications (dApps) - commonly paried with fontend code written in Javascript.
+Smart contracts are the backend code for decentralized applications (dApps) - commonly paired with fontend code written in Javascript.

-The `provwasm` library extends CosmWasm to allow developers to utilize custom functionality provided by the provenance blockchain.
+The `provwasm` library extends CosmWasm to allow developers to utilize custom functionality provided by the Provenance Blockchain.

 For detailed information, please see the following references.